Mark-Assessment/n-drake-tastycoffee-m3-1/README.md

 5. As a user invested in sustainability and ethical sourcing, I want to discover information about the ethical practices and sustainability initiatives of coffee producers, enabling me to make informed choices and support responsible coffee cultivation.
    - **Outcome:** Users can access information about the ethical practices and sustainability initiatives of coffee producers on the website, enabling them to make informed choices and support responsible coffee cultivation, thereby contributing to sustainability efforts within the coffee industry.

+6. As a user concerned about the security of my account, I want assurance that my username and password are securely stored in the database, with passwords being altered before storage to prevent unauthorised access.
+   - **Outcome:** The website implements robust security measures to ensure that user credentials, including usernames and passwords, are encrypted and salted before being stored in the database.
+This provides users with peace of mind regarding the security of their accounts and personal information.

 **These user stories covered the basic functionality and interactions of the 'Tasty Coffee' website as it stands.
 Additional user stories below include future updates like; discussions about coffee profiles, more options around which coffees suit which preparation method, sustainability, sourcing and cultural aspects of coffee types.**

 1. As a user passionate about coffee brewing, I want to find detailed information about brewing techniques associated with different coffee types, so I can experiment with new brewing methods and enhance my coffee experience.